miroapp/hackathon-starter/README.md

 ## Miro Developer Platform concepts

-- New to the Miro Developer Platform?
-Interested in learning more about platform concepts?
+- New to the Miro Developer Platform?<br />
   [Read our introduction page](https://beta.developers.miro.com/docs/introduction) and familiarize yourself with the Miro Developer Platform capabilities in a few minutes.

-- Not sure about whether you should use the Miro Web SDK or the REST APIs?
+- Not sure about whether you should use the Miro Web SDK or the REST APIs?<br />
   [Here's a table](https://beta.developers.miro.com/docs/miro-web-sdk-vs-rest-apis) that provides helpful guidelines on Miro Web SDK and REST API usage.

 ## Miro Web SDK resources